 Taxes: ETFs are generally more tax-efficient than mutual funds.
 Increased buy-and-sell transactions by mutual funds may result in capital gains distributions outside of your control.

-Account minimum: Some brokerage platform have a $1 minimum balance to open an account and start trading.
+Account minimum: Some brokerage platforms have a $1 minimum balance to open an account and start trading.
 In many cases, you need at least $500 to open an account and purchase mutual funds.

 If you are looking for the best ETFs to buy in Canada, we have listed a few of the top options.